tylerharter/cs301-projects/fall18/p9/README.md

 ## 2: Reading Files

-The next three functions will focus on reading in the different types of files, and combining them together into a single data structure.
+The next three functions will focus on reading in the different types of files and combining them together into a single data structure.
 Some of these will look similar to past functions we've designed in this course.

 ### 2.1 `read_json_file` function

 > input(s) to this function:
-> * filepath : a string representation of the **full path** to a json file
+> * filepath: a string representation of the **full path** to a json file

 This function will be taking in a filepath and returning a list of dictionaries that correspond to the tweet data that was in the .json file.

 Take note here that the key of the dictionaries in the original JSON files is the tweet_id, which becomes a new field in the output JSON (see example below).

-You should be able to test out this specific function by typing in the following at the command line :
+You should be able to test out this specific function by typing in the following at the command line:

 ```(bash)
 python main.py read_json_file sample_data/1.json
 ```

-an example of output from this call
+An example of output from this call:
 ```
 [
   {